ka9q/ka9q-radio/docs/ka9q-radio.md

 Specifies the DNS name of the multicast group to be used for receiver output streams.
-If not specified in the [global] section, it must be individually specified in each subsequent section. *radiod* will advertise a SRV DNS record with type _rtp._udp with this name.
+If not specified in the [global] section, it must be individually specified in each subsequent section. *radiod* will deterministically hash this string to generate and advertise an IPv4 multicast address in the 239.0.0.0/8 block, along with a SRV DNS record of type _rtp._udp advertising this name.

 A single output stream can carry many receiver channels, each distinguished by its 32-bit RTP SSRC (Real Time Protocol Stream Source